-This new coronavirus SARS-CoV-2 is about as stable on surfaces as the 2003 SARS-CoV virus (Bai et al.; van Doremalen et al.; Zou et al.).
+In comparison, this new coronavirus SARS-CoV-2 is about as stable on surfaces as the 2003 SARS-CoV virus (Bai et al.; van Doremalen et al.; Zou L et al.).
 A review of similar betacoronaviruses (SARS and MERS) and less similar alphacoronaviruses (HCoV, a cause of the common cold) found they can last 9 days (Kampf et al.).
 But the new virus is spreading to more people than SARS, probably because it creates more viruses inside infected people, and can transmit more from asymptomatic infected people to others (van Doremalen et al.).

 In hospitals with many COVID-19 patients, cleaning removed viruses from surfaces.
 In the Nebraska hospital described above, staff used powered air purifying respirators, N95 filtering facepiece respirators, and other personal protective equipment, and no staff were infected (Santarpia et al.).
 In Wuhan hospitals, scientists and medical staff found SARS-CoV-2 RNA on surfaces, cleaned them and their hands, sampled the surfaces again, and found no SARS-CoV-2 RNA.
 This shows that hand, face, and surface hygiene could probably stop transmission (Ong et al.).